munshkr/browserglue/README.md

 After cloning repository, install dependencies with `yarn` or `yarn install` .

+You can start a development server by runnig `yarn dev`.
+It will watch source files for changes and restart the BrowserGlue binary script automatically.

-To create bundles for the browser and Nodejs, run `yarn build` .
+To create production bundles for the browser and Nodejs, run `yarn build` .
 This will generate a `dist/browserglue.js` library for browsers, and `dist/browserglue.node.js` for Nodejs.

 Run `yarn docs` to build documentation.